<< <%SKIN-STRTRANS-SYNTOC%> >>

 When you do a backup from the Network Client version, the backup is not done on your computer.
-Rather, your computer sends an instruction to the computer running the Firebird Server (which is part of the Network Server version of DONATION), to do the backup.
+Rather, your computer sends an instruction to the computer running the the Network Server version of DONATION, to do the backup.
 The backup is of a database file on that server computer, and must backup to another file on that server computer.

 Because of this, the normal "Save Backup File As" dialog box cannot be used, because that dialog box refers to files on (or visible from) your computer, whereas the backup will be done to a file on the server computer.
 So instead, a simple window comes up, titled Network Backup, which prompts you to type in the full path and filename, relative to the server computer, to backup to.
 In addition, unlike for other users, it cannot tell you whether that backup file already exists and prompt you as to whether it's OK to replace that backup file.
 If the backup file already exists, it just automatically overwrites it.

 Because of these limitations, it is easier to always do your backups for the network version from the computer running the Network Server version of DONATION.

 The Backup Reminders apply to all users, including users of the Network Client version of DONATION.
 However, if you are using the Network version, there is only one database, so really, only one user needs to be regularly backing up the database.
 So, you may want to change the Backup Reminder Frequency for the other users to Never.

 The setting mentioned above to retain only the latest "N" backups also does not apply (and thus cannot be set!) for the Network Client version of DONATION, because it cannot "see" the other backups on the Network Server version's computer, in order to decide which to delete.
 (And it couldn't delete them either.)